 Dakota Communications Center employs 52 Full-Time Dispatchers, 2 Over-Comp Dispatchers, 6 Floor Dispatch Supervisors, 1 Training Coordinator, 2 Technical Support Specialists, 1 Executive Assistant, 1 Operations Director and 1 Executive Director for a total staff of 66 employees.

 Dakota Communications Center accepts applications on a continual basis for the Dispatcher position.
 Upon receipt, applications are reviewed to determine if the applicant meets the minimum qualifications listed in the position description.
 A determination letter is then sent out to the applicant notifying them if they will continue to the interview process.
-Those candidates who meet minimum required qualifications will be contacted for interviews.
-Regularly scheduled interviews are held in March, July and November of each year dependent on DCC staffing needs.
+Those candidates who meet minimum required qualifications will be contacted for testing.
+Testing and interviews are administered as needed, usually three times a year.

 WHAT DISPATCH CANDIDATES CAN EXPECT

 Candidates who meet the minimum requirements will be contacted to schedule testing.
 Candidates will first be tested on their typing skills where the candidate must meet a 35 wpm requirement.
 If the candidate does not pass the test, they do not continue in the pre-employment process.
 If the applicant passes the typing test, they are given a listening skills test which is followed by a Q and A opportunity with a member of DCC Administration.
 They also will be invited back for the second phase of the pre-employment process, the formal interview.